RelationalAI/rai-gnns-tutorial/HM/installation.md

 # Installation Instructions

-In the following you will find installation instructions for the code of the different HM use cases.
+In the following you will find installation instructions for the code of the different H&M use cases.

 ## tl;dr